 Earlier today, the Stars trimmed their roster to 23 in preparation for opening night (Thursday, Oct.
 9, when they’ll take on Chicago.)
 That included seven defensemen — Trevor Daley, Alex Goligoski, Sergei Gonchar, Kevin Connauton, Patrik Nemeth, Jamie Oleksiak and Jordie Benn — but Gonchar is currently sidelined with a lower-body injury.
 That should open up a spot for Dillon, assuming he can get up to game shape in a week’s time.

-With the moves, the Stars now have what could potentially be their opening-night defense: Trevor Daley, Alex Goligoski, Sergei Gonchar, Jordie Benn, Kevin Connauton, Patrik Nemeth and Jamie Oleksiak.
+The Gonchar injury leaves them with just six healthy d-men on the roster — Trevor Daley, Alex Goligoski, Jordie Benn, Kevin Connauton, Patrik Nemeth and Jamie Oleksiak.